SWAT Bearcat Parks in Pasco Backyard Until Bad Guy Surrenders - NewsBreak

 SWAT Bearcat Parks in Pasco Backyard Until Bad Guy Surrenders

 I'm pretty sure if I win the lottery I will own one of these police Bearcats.
-Imagine how handy an armored vehicle would be in say...the Costco parking...1027kord.com
+Imagine how handy an armored vehicle would be in say...the Costco parking...975kissfm.com

 I'm pretty sure if I win the lottery I will own one of these police Bearcats.
-Imagine how handy an armored vehicle would be in say...the Costco parking...1027kord.com
+Imagine how handy an armored vehicle would be in say...the Costco parking...975kissfm.com

 Comments / 0